kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 [`Illustration: Filipino priests Mariano Gomez, Jose Burgos and Jacinto Zamora, who are almost never seen apart.`](/images/gomburza-gomez-burgos-zamora.gif)

-- <span class=year>1872</span> Petty Spanish authorities execute the Filipino priests Mariano Gomez, Jose Burgos, and Jacinto Zamora (GOMBURZA) for having a memorable portmanteau, which Filipino schoolchildren use as mnemonic for pop quizzes.
+- <span class=year>1872</span> Petty Spanish authorities execute the Filipino priests Gomez, Burgos, and Zamora (Gomburza) for having a memorable portmanteau, which Filipino schoolchildren use as mnemonic for pop quizzes.

 - <span class=year>1878</span> The Sultan of Sulu leases Sabah to the British North Borneo Company, who assured him they will return the territory after "just a couple of years, cross our hearts and hope to die."